jason00111/dev-ops-ci-192/readme.md

 - run `npm test` to run tests
 - run `npm start` to start server

+- heroku git:remote -a save-text

 ## How to Deploy

-- heroku git:remote -a save-text
-- `npm deploy`
+The app is automatically deployed to Heroku (through CircleCi) when you push to GitHub and the tests pass.

+If you want to deploy to Heroku manually, run `npm deploy`

 ## Live Site
 save-text.herokuapp.com